PInger69/pxp-min/README.md

-# Avoca My Play-by-Play Python Server
+# Avoca myplayXplay Python Server

 This codebase contains the Python source code to support the My PxP Server.
 The server essentially performs two functions: